-In October, prices decreased as a result of lower end-user demand in China due to stronger Covid-19 restrictions caused by an increase in the number of cases.
-In November, both domestic and international prices increased sharply due to a surge in demand in the global EV market, and speculation of possible supply disruptions from Russian Class 1 producer Norilsk Nickel (Nornickel).
-In December, prices rose due to tight supply coupled with higher downstream demand, especially for cathodes of electric vehicle batteries in China.
+In November, both domestic and international prices increased sharply due to a surge in demand in the global EV market, and speculation of possible supply disruptions from Russian Class 1 producer Norilsk Nickel (Nornickel).In December, prices rose due to tight supply coupled with higher downstream demand, especially for cathodes of electric vehicle batteries in China.
 In January, international prices decreased due to macroeconomic headwinds and a surplus of inventory.
 Domestic prices increased due to a surge in demand from the EV industry.
 In February, prices tumbled on expectations of easing supply tightness.
 In March, international prices fell due to concerns about the impact of Tsingshan's planned production switch.
 In April, international prices increased as the US dollar index weakened, and low inventory levels of refined nickel.
 In May, International prices decreased after the release of disappointing trade data from top industrial metals consumer China.
-In June, international prices continued a downward trend as global production volumes rise while the market remains in surplus.
+In June, international prices continued a downward trend as global production volumes rose while the market remained in surplus.
+In July, international domestic prices continued a downward trend due to subdued demand in major economies and increased Indonesian supply.